Spanish irregular verbs: Endings starting with o/a in er/ir verbs

 In er and ir verbs, the first person singular of the present indicative and the whole present subjunctive are the only forms whose endings start with o/a instead of e/i.
 These two different phonetic environments made Latin forms evolve differently in many verbs, leading to irregularities.

-Whenever the first person singular of the present indicative has an irregularity other than diphthongizing, but still ends in -o, the whole present subjunctive shares the same irregularity.
+Whenever the first person singular of the present indicative has an irregularity other than diphthongizing, but still ends in -o, the whole present subjunctive shares that same irregularity.
 For example: